timchu/multiplayer_tutorial_minimal/README.md

 > node server.js

-Access the simple game by opening ``localhost:8081'' on the web browser.
+Access the simple game by opening "localhost:8081" (without the quotes) on the web browser.
 Open two windows to test multiplayer functionality, and use the arrow keys to move ships around.